THE THIRD UNIVERSAL TRUTH: Everything is connected

 Our essence is not our bodies.
 We are the energy of consciousness, wearing our bodies like glove puppets, continuously discarding old parts of the puppet and replacing them with new until we withdraw the hands and move on.

-But that rigid view has lost steam lately.
+That rigid view has lost steam lately.
 Modern science, looking for the fundamental building blocks of the universe, has made an astonishing discovery.
-The behaviour and even the existence of atomic particles is somehow hooked into the mind and the intent of the scientist doing the experiment!
+The behaviour and even the existence of atomic particles is somehow dependent on the mind and the intent of the scientist doing the experiment!
 Yes, you read that correctly.
 Some scientists are starting to break ranks and say that this is the first scientific sighting of the universal field of consciousness.

-Not only is there a ghost in the machine, the ghost is the machine.
+Not only is there a ghost in the machine, the ghost makes and is the machine.
 The fundamental building block of the universe is not a boson (sub atomic particle), it’s thought.

 Here’s a question.
 If we humans turn over a new physical body every two years, how do we explain, for example, a cancer tumour that lasts five years?